Former South Korean President Park indicted for bribery and abuse of power

 Until a new president is chosen, Hwang Kyo-ahn will remain the acting leader of South Korea.

-United States Vice President Mike Pence met with Hwang during his visit to Korea on Monday, commending him for his "steady hand in this time of transition in South Korea."
+United States Vice President Mike Pence met with Hwang during his visit to South Korea on Monday, commending him for his "steady hand in this time of transition in South Korea."

 "Whatever change happens in your elections the commitment of the United States to South Korea's safety and security will remain unchanged," Pence said at a joint press conference.